elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 Our tour of our bitstrings, binaries, and strings is nearly complete, but we have one more data type to explain: the charlist.

-**A charlist is a list of integers where all the integers are valid code points.** In practice, you will not come across them often, except perhaps when interfacing with Erlang, in particular when using older libraries that do not accept binaries as arguments.
+**A charlist is a list of integers where all the integers are valid code points.** In practice, you will not come across them often, only in specific scenarios such as interfacing with older Erlang libraries that do not accept binaries as arguments.

-Whereas strings (i.e. binaries) are created using double-quotes, charlists are created with single-quoted literals:
+Whereas double-quotes creates strings, single-quotes create charlist literals:

 ```elixir
 iex> 'hello'